parakeet-nest/parakeet/examples/39-rag-with-elastic-markdown/README.md

 (cd use-embeddings; go run main.go)
 ```

-[This program](use-embeddings/main.go) completes the prompt: "Tell me more about Keegorg".
-If everything works, you'll see it answered from embeddings derived from [chronicles.md](create-embeddings/chronicles.md).
+[This program](use-embeddings/main.go) completes the prompt: "What's new with TLS client?".
+If everything works, you'll see it answered from embeddings derived from [go1.23.md](create-embeddings/go1.23.md).

 While your results may vary, here's an example output:
 ```
 🔎 searching for similarity...
+📝 doc: 19 score: 1.3576632
+📝 doc: 27 score: 1.3363576
-📝 doc: 8 score: 1.5084158
+📝 doc: 20 score: 1.2898484
-📝 doc: 2 score: 1.3561833
+📝 doc: 1 score: 1.2662655
-📝 doc: 4 score: 1.1796646
+📝 doc: 23 score: 1.2095306

 🤖 answer:
-Keegorg is a Senior Solution Architect at Docker, known for his expertise in Docker Compose and Kubernetes.
-He is a master of the art of leveraging technology to solve complex problems and build highly scalable, resilient systems.
-Keegorg is known for his ability to think outside the box and come up with innovative solutions to complex problems.
+According to the crypto/tls section, the TLS client now supports the Encrypted Client Hello (ECH) draft specification.
+This feature can be enabled by setting the Config.EncryptedClientHelloConfigList field to an encoded ECHConfigList for the host that is being connected to.

+Additionally, the QUICConn type used by QUIC implementations includes new events reporting on the state of session resumption, and provides a way for the QUIC layer to add data to session tickets and session cache entries.

+Also, 3DES cipher suites were removed from the default list used when Config.CipherSuites is nil, and the experimental post-quantum key exchange mechanism X25519Kyber768Draft00 is now enabled by default when Config.CurvePreferences is nil.
 ```